Mikejo5000/vsts-docs-pr/docs/report/analytics/what-is-analytics.md

 ms.date: 11/15/2017
 ---

-# What is the Analytics Service
+# What is the Analytics Service?

-The Analytics Service is the reporting platform for Visual Studio Team Services (VSTS).
-It provides a concise data model over the VSTS suite.
-You can use it to answer quantitative questions about past or present state of your projects.
-The Analytics Service is built for reporting.
-It is optimized for fast read-access and server-based aggregations.
+You can use the Analytics Service, the reporting platform for Visual Studio Team Services (VSTS), to answer quantitative questions about the past or present state of your projects.
+This service provides a concise data model over the VSTS suite.
+Built for reporting, the Analytics Service is optimized for fast read-access and server-based aggregations.

-The Analytics Service is deployed for your VSTS account when you install the [VSTS Analytics extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
+To gain access to the Analytics Service for your VSTS account, you install the [VSTS Analytics extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
 Once installed, the Analytics Service populates itself with all available VSTS data.
-Once populated, it updates itself whenever VSTS data changes.
-For more information, read [Understanding Analytics Service data aquisition]().
+Once populated, it updates itself as data changes occur.
+For more information, read read [Performance and latency](performance-latency.md)

 > [!NOTE]
 > **The Analytics Service is in public preview**.
 While in preview, it is available to everyone free of charge.
 We encourage you to use it and provide us feedback.
 As we add features, we will post them on the [Microsoft DevOps Blog](https://blogs.msdn.microsoft.com/devops/?s=VSTS+Analytics+Extension).

-## Accessing the Analytics Service
-You can access the Analytics Service in the following ways:
+You can access the Analytics Service through dashboard widgets, OData, and Power BI.

-### Dashboard Widgets
+## Dashboard widgets

 In VSTS, you can create [Dashboards](../dashboards.md) and [add widgets to them](../add-widget-to-dashboard.md).
 We provide several [widgets based on the Analytics Service](../guidance/analytics-widgets-vsts.md).
 These widgets take advantage of the power of the Analytics Service.

 For example, the Velocity Widget provides insights to your team's historical performance.